andrasq/node-qfputs/Readme.md

 Rename the logfile and wait for writes to settle.
 It is assumed that new writes can start for only at most `waitMs` milliseconds before the writers reopen the old filename.
+The FileWriter built-in reopen interval is 50 ms.
 Times out if a write takes longer than fp.mutexTimeout seconds (5 sec default).

 ## Notes